 Understanding dark cutters to reduce prevalence

-Background Dark cutting is a stress-associated condition that causes beef to have an unacceptable color and shorter shelf life.
-Dark cutting can reduce carcass value by up to $346 per head, and has become more prevalent in recent years.
+Dark cutting is a stress-associated condition that causes beef to have an unacceptable colour and shorter shelf life.
+Dark cutting, which is most common during the hottest months of the year, significantly reduces carcass value.
+It has become more prevalent in recent years.

-Implications Updated decision trees that help feedlot operators effectively reduce the incidence of dark cutting will provide economic benefits for Canadian feeders and packers.
-Identifying genetic factors that may influence the risk of dark cutting will help to beef quality through genetic improvement of seedstock.
+Results will help inform decisions made by feedlot operators to effectively reduce the incidence of dark cutting, and therefore provide economic benefits for Canadian feeders and packers.
+By identifying genetic factors that may influence the risk of dark cutting, genetic improvement of seedstock may also help to reduce the incidence.